 Personal Capital vs. Mint.com – what are the similarities?
 What are the differences?
 Let’s compare the two.

 As noted above, Personal Capital is primarily an investment management service.
 Over 1.4 million people use the service to track more than $350 billion in assets.
 They offer two services, the free version and a premium wealth management service.
 Both versions offer you the various tools and features on the platform, but the premium version provides active investment management, similar to that offered by robo-advisors.
 There is no obligation to sign up for the Personal Capital Wealth Management service.
 So you can sign up for a free Personal Capital account and use their online suite of tools as long as you wish.

 Here are the services that Personal Capital provides:

 Budgeting & Cash Flow Management

 Personal Capital does offer a budgeting function, but when compared that offered by Mint it’s extremely limited.
 For example, Personal Capital enables you to track your cash flow, as well as provide you with insights about your spending habits.
 It can also enable you to view and analyze the transactions in your budget, as well as to provide monthly summaries.
 This can help you to know exactly where your money is going each month.

 You do this by linking your various bank accounts and credit cards to the Personal Capital app.
 They provide a Cash Flow Analyzer tool that enables you to establish a budget by tracking both your income and expenses from all accounts and sources.
 This will also help you to pay your bills on time and to track your spending.
-The app will alert you to upcoming bills, however there is no bill paying function on the platform.
+The money management app will alert you to upcoming bills, however there is no bill paying function on the platform.